 One of my greatest hobbies has always been collecting boxed PC games, I have a small collection at home that I had the luck of starting when prices were still relatively low and bargains could still be found in shops.
-So, when an opportunity arised to have a talk with Anne Bras, guinness record holder for number of boxed PC games collected, I jumped at the occasion.
+So, I had the opportunity to have a talk with Anne Bras guinness record holder for number of boxed PC games collected.
 I wanted to find out how the record happened and how did his collecting days begin.

 How did your passion for big boxes begin, what was the “spark”?